jamiehenzy/Genome-analysis_UNIX_HPC/Unix_1.md

 These exercises will (hopefully) teach you to become comfortable when working in the environment of the Unix terminal.
 Unix contains many hundred of commands but you will probably use just 10 or so to achieve most of what you want to do.

 You are probably used to working with programs like the Apple Finder or the Windows File Explorer to navigate around the hard drive of your computer.
 Some people are so used to using the mouse to move files, drag files to trash etc. that it can seem strange switching from this behavior to typing commands instead.
 Be patient, and try as much as possible to stay within world of the Unix terminal.
-Please make sure you complete and understand each task before moving on to the next one.
+Please make sure you complete and understand each command before moving on to the next one.

 ---